mercedesb/vacationcentral/README.md

 # Getting Started:

-Software Installation - Vacation Central does not require any software installation to operate.
+Software Installation - \

+If you are linking to Vacationist through Heroku <https://vacationcentral.herokuapp.com/>, it does not require any software installation to use. \

+If you want to download the code via Github <https://github.com/slippa91/vacationcentral> , you will need to:

+1) Copy the repository on Github by clicking the green "Clone or Download" button

+Now using the terminal on your computer...

+2) "git clone" the Github file onto your desktop
+3) From the terminal, execute a "yarn install" from the "vacationcentral" root directory
+4) From the terminal, execute a "yarn install" from the "client" directory
+5) Again in the the terminal, go back to the "vacationcentral" root directory and execute "yarn start"

 Prerequisites - Loving your vacations past, present and future.